-In the TOMBOLA setup, multiple time points for ctDNA measurement are used over the whole standard-ofcare follow-up period after cystectomy, but the long-term hope is that we will be able to identify the majority of high-risk patients by positive ctDNA very early, a short time after CX in order to have the longest possible lead time to the time where a recurrence would have been visible on the first or second (4m/8m) conventional imaging.
-This will in theory lead to prolonged relapse-free survival, better a more or less binary outcome, the quantity of ctDNA in blood samples can be used as a surrogate marker of metastatic burden and thus as an indicator of treatment response.
-In patients treated with immunotherapy, a pseudo-progression on imaging can be seen in otherwise highly responsive patients and irrespectively of this, there is need for a certain interval between imaging to estimate response.
-Contrary to this, ctDNA has a very short half-time of about two hours.
-Therefore, more or less "live" monitoring is possible very early in different active treatments and intervals between these where the patient is undergoing follow-up only.
-(Fig. 2)
+In the TOMBOLA setup, multiple time points for ctDNA measurement are used over the whole standard-of-care follow-up period after cystectomy, but the long-term hope is that we will be able to identify the majority of high-risk patients by positive ctDNA very early, a short time after CX in order to have the longest possible lead time to the time where a recurrence would have been visible on the first or second (4m/8m) conventional imaging.
+This will in theory lead to prolonged relapse-free survival, better long-term outcome and will reduce the current logistic challenges in the postoperative setting.
+Furthermore, a "continuous" monitoring surveillance scheme may be associated with a better quality of life.